Martin D. Whitaker: Career

-Whitaker was acting chairman of the department of physics at New York University until 1942, when he joined the Manhattan Project's Metallurgical Laboratory in Chicago during World War II.
+Whitaker was acting chairman of the department of physics at New York University until 1942, when he joined the Manhattan Project's Metallurgical Laboratory at the University of Chicago during World War II.
 In September 1942, Arthur Compton asked him to form the nucleus of an operating staff for the X-10 Graphite Reactor that was to be constructed on Oak Ridge, Tennessee.
 Whitaker became the first director of the Clinton Laboratories, which later became the Oak Ridge National Laboratory.
 The first permanent operating staff arrived at X-10 from the Metallurgical Laboratory in Chicago in April 1944, by which time DuPont began transferring its technicians to the site.
 They were augmented by one hundred technicians in uniform from the Manhattan District's Special Engineer Detachment.
 By March 1944, there were some 1,500 people working at X-10.

-After the war's end, Whitaker left Oak Ridge to take up the post of President of Lehigh University on June 1, 1946.
+After the war's end, Whitaker left Oak Ridge to take up the post of president of Lehigh University on June 1, 1946.
 His term as president saw the Lehigh University in a period of great growth and expansion.
 Its assets nearly tripled, its endowment more than doubled to $18 million, and the number of professors increased by 75 percent.
 Two new halls of residence, Dravo House and McClintic-Marshall House were built, while many other buildings were renovated.
 In 1959 he initiated the Centennial development program, which raised over $22 million for faculty salaries and construction that included the University Center, and the Whitaker Laboratory, which would be named in his honor in 1966.

 He died of lung cancer in Bethlehem, Pennsylvania, on August 31, 1960.
 He was survived by his wife, the former Helen Williams, and their two daughters, Margaret and Catherine.